-With PicMonkey’s Christmas photo card maker, you can turn an ordinary photo into a dazzling Christmas photo card in any style you choose.
+Welcome to a world of endless holiday-themed possibilities!
+PicMonkey's holiday card templates and Christmas photo editor are ready to help you turn an ordinary photo into a dazzling Christmas photo card.
 But with so many options, where to begin?
-Where???

 Take a sleigh ride through some of PicMonkey’s favorite card-making options and see which one might be right for you.
 Here’s what we’ll cover in this article:

 Creating collage Christmas cards, complete with festive backgrounds

 When it comes to ease, there’s nothing peasier than cracking open one of PicMonkey’s holiday templates.
-Our templates are pre-sized, designer-made, and totally editable, so you can create a customized seasonal message in no time flat.
+They're pre-sized, designer-made, and totally editable, so you can create a customized seasonal message in no time flat.

 Choose a font, write (or borrow) a heartfelt sentiment or two, and this holiday chore headache tradition is all wrapped up.

 Use graphics to customize your holiday photo cards